Understanding the Role of Due Diligence in Private Investments

 By: Peter CalabresePosted on Aug 08, 2024

 Peter Calabrese is the firm’s founding member and chair of the Construction, Litigation and Real Estate practices; he also handles Appellate Litigation cases.
 Mr. Calabrese’s practice covers a broad spectrum of litigation matters related to commercial and residential real estate, condominium association and construction disputes, and he maintains a niche practice that focuses on high stakes appellate litigation, administrative law and regulatory matters.
+Peter is a contributing author for MLCE, and has also been featured in Forbes & Fortune and Boston Magazine.

 Due Diligence in Private Investments